 One hundred years ago today, Sarah Ophelia Colley Cannon was born.
-Name doesn’t ring a bell?
-You might be a bit more familiar with her alter-ego, Minnie Pearl.
+Name doesn't ring a bell?
+You might be a bit more familiar with her alter-ego.

-As Minnie Pearl, Cannon sang a gleeful "How-DEEEEE!" to her fans and talked about the folks back home in "Grinder's Switch" (which was based on her true hometown of Centerville, Tennessee).
+As Minnie Pearl, Cannon sang a gleeful "How-DEEEEE!" to her fans and talked about the folks back home in "Grinder's Switch" (which was based on her true hometown of Centerville, Tenn.)
 She poked fun at herself and her family in her strong country accent, often sounding like she'd temporarily lost the script.
-As Cannon – dropping the character for interviews – the accent remained, but the self-deprecation and hesitant delivery went right out the window.
+When speaking as herself – she dropped the character for interviews – the accent remained, but the self-deprecation and hesitant delivery went right out the window.